Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Theoretical guarantees

-The joint coercivity conditions may be viewed as extensions of the Restricted Isometry Property (RIP) in matrix sensing \cite{RFP2010} to our setting of joint parameter-function estimation.
-They correspond to the lower bounds in the RIP conditions.
-However, as noted in \cite{BahmaniRomberg17a, GJZ2017, LeeStoger2022, Chandrasekher2022alternating}, a relatively small RIP constant, corresponding to a large coercivity constant $c_{\calH}$ in our setting, is necessary for an optimization algorithm to attain the minimizer.
-This, however, is often not the case in our setting; see the discussion in Appendix \ref{Appen_RIP}.
+The joint coercivity conditions may be viewed as extensions of the Restricted Isometry Property (RIP) in matrix sensing \cite{RFP2010} to our setting of joint estimation, with the coercivity constant corresponding to the lower bound in the RIP conditions.
+Important differences are that (a) our conditions take into account the randomness in the initial conditions and in the forcing term, in the large sample limit (expectation) sense, while the RIP conditions in matrix sensing, in the large sample size limit, are automatically satisfied as the measurement operator converges to an identity; (b) coercivity is independent of basis selection, unlike RIP which is dependent on a choice of basis (see e.g., \cite{Liu_NIPS2011}).
+Furthermore, several works, including \cite{BahmaniRomberg17a, GJZ2017, LeeStoger2022, Chandrasekher2022alternating}, show that a small enough RIP constant (which would correspond to a large coercivity constant $c_{\calH}$ in our setting) implies that suitable optimization algorithms attain the global minimizer.
+This, however, is often not the case in our setting, as discussed in Appendix \ref{Appen_RIP}, and local minima may exist in our problem (see Figure \ref{Fig:ErrFuns}).

-We introduce another coercivity condition, called the \emph{interaction kernel coercivity condition}, which also guarantees identifiability and well-posedness.
-It ensures the invertibility of the regression matrix in ORALS with a high probability when the sample size is large.
-As a result, it ensures the uniqueness of the minimizer of the loss function and, therefore, the identifiability of both the weight matrix and the kernel since the second stage in ORALS is similar to a rank-1 factorization of a matrix, which always has a unique solution.
+We now introduce the \emph{interaction kernel coercivity condition}, which guarantees identifiability and well-posedness, as well as the invertibility of the regression matrix in ORALS with high probability for large sample size.
+It therefore ensures the uniqueness of the minimizer of the loss function and the identifiability of both the weight matrix and the kernel, since the second stage in ORALS is similar to a rank-1 factorization of a matrix, which always has a(n essentially) unique solution.